j-easy/easy-batch/easybatch-tutorials/src/main/java/org/easybatch/tutorials/basic/keyapis/README.md

-# Filter-Map-Reduce Tutorial
+# Key APIs Tutorial

 ## Description

-This tutorial is a filter-map-reduce application that operates on a list of persons and calculates some statistics on these persons.
+This tutorial is a simple batch application that reads tweets from a flat file and calculates some statistics on these tweets.

 ## Pre-requisite